armory/docs/content/en/armory-deployments/architecture.md

 - **Environment**

   A collection of accounts and their associated resources that you explicitly define.
-Environments are useful for separation and isolation, such as when you want to have distinct non-production and production collections.
+Environments are useful for separation and isolation, such as when you want to have distinct non-production and production environments.
 Accounts added to one environment are not accessible by machine credentials scoped to another environment.

 - **Tenant**